Mallaig

 Mallaig (/ˈmæleɪɡ/; Malaig /gd/) is a port in Morar, on the west coast of the Highlands of Scotland.
 It faces Skye from across the Sound of Sleat.
 The local railway station is the terminus of the West Highland Line (Fort William and Mallaig branch), and the town is linked to Fort William by the A830 road – the "Road to the Isles".

 Development

 The village of Mallaig was founded in the 1840s when Lord Lovat, owner of North Morar Estate, divided up the farm of Mallaigvaig into 17 parcels of land and encouraged his tenants to move to the western part of the peninsula and turn to fishing as a way of life.
-The population and local economy expanded rapidly in the 20th century with the arrival of the railway.
+The Second Edition (1888–1913) Six inch Ordnance Survey Map of Mallaig shows the village at the point in time when the railway was approaching.
+The population and local economy expanded rapidly in the 20th century with the arrival of the railway, which opened in 1901.
+The fishery statistics for the years up to the First World War illustrate this development: